Are you seeing the world from a dark place?

 Counselling can help you.

-At the moment, even as the Covid situation appears to be improving, many people are experiencing increased levels of anxiety.
-This may be because of the current circumstances, or because isolation or the loss of our usual coping strategies is highlighting existing difficulties.
+The last two years have been difficult for everyone and many people are experiencing increased levels of anxiety and depression.
+This may be because of your current circumstances, or because isolation or the loss of your usual coping strategies has highlighted existing difficulties.

 At times, we all struggle and need help.
 Mostly we manage to get through the tough stuff but sometimes it is hard to see the way forward.

-I can help by sharing your thoughts and emotions and will not judge you; I have no agenda other than helping you to make sense of your feelings.
+I can help by sharing your thoughts and emotions and I will not judge you; I have no agenda other than helping you to understand your feelings and how to make changes that allow you to move forward.

 Talking to a qualified Counsellor is proven to work.

 What I offer

 I work with you to explore your experience of life, and how you came to this difficult place.
-Together we will help you to gain understanding and insight to overcome emotional and behavioural issues that keep you from living the life you want.
+Together we will help you to gain understanding and insight to overcome emotional trauma and behavioural issues that keep you from living the life you want.

 I will help you to gain tools and build skills to manage stress and cope with depression and loss.